cliss/camel/README.md

 Camel is MIT-Licensed.

-While by no means neccessary, I'd very much appreciate it you provided a link back to either this repository, or [my website][c], on any sites that run Camel.
+While by no means neccessary, I'd very much appreciate it if you provided a link back to either this repository, or [my website][c], on any sites that run Camel.

 # Change Log